stargalax/Your-story-challenge/README.md

 ---

-> Due of time constraint I have implemented the project with just data from one state ,  I will implement the project for rest of States and scale it with apis to fetch popularity and foot fall
+> Due to some technical issues, I was not able to implement the Google Maps API  (places api) for the estimated footfall calculation thus have listed it as future works.
+> Thank you for viewing my project.